Sea Trials of Damen Mexican Navy Frigate Complete

 Damen has built up a strong relationship with the Mexican Navy over the last decade.
 This has resulted in the construction and delivery of more than ten naval vessels of various designs.
 Damen has also worked closely with yards like the ASTIMAR 20 naval shipyard in Salina Cruz, Mexico, where the ARM Reformador has been built.

 “This project is having a very positive impact on the local economy.
-More than 70 percent of the labor is being realized in Mexico – creating jobs and enabling local companies to develop their skills,” notes Horacio Delgado, Damen’s commercial manager for Mexico.
+More than 70% of the labour is being realised in Mexico – creating jobs and enabling local companies to develop their skills,” notes Horacio Delgado, Damen’s commercial manager for Mexico.
 “Thanks to our excellent cooperation with the Mexican Navy, we are ensuring that this vessel is being built in Mexico, by Mexicans, and for Mexicans.”

 Dutch cluster expertise